 - Coursework providing the knowledge and skills needed to meet the DNP competencies.

 - Residency requirements providing experiential learning; students work with preceptors or mentors to develop leadership skills and practice interests.

 - The DNP Project where students apply knowledge and skills to an integrative, transformational experience, under the guidance of a faculty chairperson and agency mentor.

 Post-master’s DNP program is delivered online in a cohort format.
-There are two mandatory cohort meetings on-campus; one prior to the program start, and one the day before graduation.
+There are two mandatory cohort meetings on-campus; one prior to the program start, and one coinciding with graduation.

 Admission to the post-master's DNP Program is competitive.
 We admit a cohort class of students each spring for an August start.

 - MSN degree from an accredited school of nursing.

 - Current RN licensure in the state of residence.

 - Current certification as an advanced practice nurse (nurse practitioner, clinical nurse specialist, nurse midwife, or registered nurse anesthetist) or as an advanced nurse administrator.